 Test Vehicles and Test Rigs

-The battery cell test rig with a temperature chamber allows for a connected operation with the power train test rig for realistic cycling of battery cells.
-Both test rigs as well as the networked operation are described in detail on the page Electric Mobility Test Rigs.
+The large battery cell test rig with a temperature chamber allows for a connected operation with the power train test rig for realistic cycling of battery cells.
+All test rigs as well as the networked operation are described in detail on the page Electric Mobility Test Rigs.

 Within the project "XiL-BW-e - Frameworkbasiertes XiL-Labornetzwerk BW für Elektromobilität" (XiL-BW-e - framework-based XiL laboratory network Baden-Württemberg for electric mobility), which has been funded by the Ministery of Science, Research and the Arts of Baden-Württemberg, we developed three simple energy storage cell models.
 This models are freely available as ZIP archives without any kind of warranty.
 All models have been implemented in MATLAB/Simulink format and are only valid for dynamic cycling operation.
 The models have been parametrized from measurements of real cells.
 All further information including the information for correct citing if used in publications or theses are available within the comments of the start-up script of the respective model.